How we work

 PlaceMate Architects work to suit your needs.
 We can help with any stages of your new home project.

-Here’s an outline of PlaceMate’s steps and our cost estimates.
+Here’s an outline of PlaceMate’s architectural process – the steps we take to bring your dream home to life – and our cost estimates.

 Call 0439 495 333 or email us at to arrange a free one-hour, no obligation consultation at your home or building site.
 There are no drawings at this stage – it’s an opportunity for us to meet and discuss ideas.
 We want to hear your preferences, likes, dislikes and present new concepts you may not have considered.
 We will talk through budgets, the site, your neighbourhood, and what PlaceMate Architects can do to extract the maximum potential from all three.
 It can be as simple as “Should I stay or should I go?” – we’ll tell you if you’re dreaming.